lu-ci/apex-sigma/COMMANDLIST.md

 `>>mentionrole`  |  Mentiones every person in the inputted role.
 Requires the user to be a server Administrator.  |  `>>mentionrole Waifus`
-`>>inrole`  |  Lists the users in the specified role.  |  `>>inrole Waifus` `>>roles`  |  Lists all the roles on the server and the total number of roles.  |  `>>roles` `>>getrole`  |  Assigns you or removes you from one of the self assignable roles.
-Self assignable roles are added via the role command.
-A list of self assignable roles can be seen with the listselfroles command.  |  `>>getrole Wizard`
+`>>inrole`  |  Lists the users in the specified role.  |  `>>inrole Waifus` `>>roles`  |  Lists all the roles on the server and the total number of roles.  |  `>>roles` `>>togglerole`  |  Assigns you or removes you from one of the self assignable roles.
+Self assignable roles are added via the addselfrole command.
+A list of self assignable roles can be seen with the listselfroles command.  |  `>>togglerole Wizard`
 `>>listselfroles`  |  Assigns you or removes you from one of the self assignable roles.
-Self assignable roles are added via the role command.
+Self assignable roles are added via the addrole command.
 A list of self assignable roles can be seen with the listselfroles command.  |  `>>listselfroles`
 `>>blockinvites`  |  Toggles auto-deletion of any and all discord invite links on the server.
 Will not block links posted by administrators.
 Requires the user to be a server Administrator.  |  `>>blockinvites`
 `>>unflip`  |  Toggles automatic unfliping of tables Requires the user to be a server Administrator.  |  `>>unflip` `>>ignoreuser`  |  Disallows a user from using the bot on your server.
 The user can be blacklisted by either mention or ID.
 Requires the user to be a server Administrator.  |  `>>ignoreuser @person`